tipodice/ESP8266-Network-Scanner/README.md

 4. **View and Analyze Data:**
 - Retrieve the JSON file from the ESP8266 or access it remotely, depending on your setup.

-  You can retrieve "networks.json" by with ampy, you can install it on your enviroment using:
+  You can retrieve "networks.json" with ampy, you can install it on your enviroment by running:
   ```
   pip install adafruit-ampy
   ```
+  Now you can retrieve
 - Analyze the collected data to gain insights into nearby Wi-Fi networks.

 ## Contributing